Proposition 19 Impact on 55+ Homeowners

-Proposition 19 makes it easier for older home owners to transfer their current property tax to a replacement home.
-We are excited because this removes a huge barrier for our “senior” clients who want a home better suited to their currant lifestyle.
-It also helps lubricate the housing log jam by adding much needed inventory in high demand areas.
+Proposition 19 makes it easier for older homeowners to transfer their current property tax to a replacement home.
+We are excited because this removes a huge barrier for our “senior” clients who want a home better suited to their current lifestyle.
+This helps to lubricate the housing log jam by adding much-needed inventory in high demand areas.

 California 55+ homeowners have enjoyed Proposition 60/90 – it gives limited rights to transfer current property tax rate to a replacement property.
 Proposition 19 expands that right, but it also closes a huge inherited property tax loop hole that many saw as unfair.

 Proposition 19 Increases How Many Times You Can Transfer Your Property Tax

 If you are a 55+ homeowner, Propositions 60 and 90 allowed you to transfer your current property tax rate to a replacement home one time.
 If your spouse or partner had used this privilege before, you are out of luck.

 With Proposition 19 your world expands to 3 transfers in a homeowner’s lifetime.
 This is huge because the lifestyle of a 55+ homeowner will likely change a few times before the “final” home.
 Seniors won’t hesitate to sell their current homes now if they know they can take their tax rate through a couple more lifestyle adjustments!